Sight Advice FAQs

 It can sometimes be helpful to talk about these feelings with someone outside of your circle of friends or family.
 At RNIB, we can help with our telephone Helpline and our Sight Loss Counselling team.
 Your GP or social worker may also find a counsellor for you if you feel this might help.

-Your eye clinic may also have a sight loss adviser (also known as an Eye Clinic Liaison Officer or ECLO), who can be on hand to provide you with further practical and emotional support about your eye condition.
+Your eye clinic may also have a sight loss adviser (also known as an Eye Care Liaison Officer or ECLO), who can be on hand to provide you with further practical and emotional support about your eye condition.

 Further help and support